SoftwareMack/donald-mack-capstone/README.md

 ### Tech Stack

 List technologies that will be used in your app, including any libraries to save time or provide more functionality.
 Be sure to research any potential limitations.
-I will use React, Html, Javascript, expres.js, sass, possibly an outside api possibly a database for storing user data and maybe historical data  . ja
+React
+React Router
+chart.js or D3.js
+Axios
+Node
+Sass

+backend
+ express
+dotenv
+cors
+nodemon
+outside api
+maybe a database Mysql

 ### APIs